 - Information Gathering – Using a Connection Card – Getting the right information.

 - Follow-up – With email or card within 36 hours with information, they requested on the Connection Card.

 - Commitment – Once a visitor attends two times, you want to start to connect them with some clear next steps.

-Many churches do use this church assimilation process to keep the new visitors coming back.
+Growing churches use this church assimilation process to keep the new visitors coming back.
 The churches that are experiencing growth do have some kind of system for visitors.

-To keep track of this process, Church Growth Software a Church Management Software with church growth principles can help you.
+We can help you keep track of this process, with Church Growth Software a Church Management Software built with church growth principles.
 To keep a church growing is not a mystery.
 There needs to be a process in place for growth.